bote100/RadioBots-Java-API/README.md

 # RadioBots Java API

-RadioBots one of the popular free teamspeak music bots hoster.
+RadioBots is one of the popular free teamspeak music bots hoster.
 With this API you have access to **create and manage own music bots** and using other functions of the RadioBots-REST-API (as example a login checker) **with using java**.

 ### Goals